 - Two Processing Modes for Different Workflows

 Hush Mix gives you three faders for dialogue, reverb, and noise.
 You can rebalance these elements in real time and preview changes before rendering.
-It’s perfect when you need fast cleanup and want to keep everything on one track.
+Itâs ideal for fast cleanup and keeping everything on one track.

 - Adaptive Processing Without Noise Profiles

 The plugin analyzes your recording automatically and adapts its processing on the fly.
-You don’t need to capture a noise print or set up side-chain triggers.
+You donât need to capture a noise print or set up side-chain triggers.
 Quiet sections stay untouched while noisy parts get cleaned up dynamically.
-This approach preserves more natural character in the voice and avoids that pumping or gating artifact you get with older tools.
+This approach preserves the natural character of the voice and avoids the pumping or gating artifacts found in older tools.

 - Real-Time Preview and Apple Silicon Optimization